jMotif/SAX/README.md

 #### Versions:
 `1.1.2`
-  * maintenance release -- most of the changes in the shingling routines, fitting its API for other projects
+  * maintenance release -- most of changes in the shingling routines, fitting its API for other projects

 `1.1.1`
   * HOTSAX implementation parameters bug fix